mattantseng-0/mattantseng-0.github.io/_posts/projects/2025-01-01-reservoir-computing-and-lorenz-system.md

 #### Training the LI-ESN

+Now that we have the reservoir states for each of the training inputs, all we need to do is use the readout matrix to fit these states to the training targets.
+The equation will look like:

+$$
+b = Ax
+$$

+Where $b$ are the training targets, $A$ are the reservoir states that we created in the previous section and $x$ is the readout matrix that we are trying to create.
+Using the Moore-Penrose Psuedoinverse, we get the following:

+$$
+x = A^\dagger b
+$$

+Solving this equation gives $x$ which is the necessary readout matrix for our training.
+The following shows the python code necessary to complete the training:

 ```python
 # Take the pseudo inverse of the reservoir states
 S_cross = np.linalg.pinv(reservoir_states)

 # Multiply the pseudo inverse with the target outputs to determine the readout weights
 readout_weights = (S_cross@lorenz_target_data.T).T